Faraz-05/java-pacman/Readme.md

    - Locate the file named `App.java`.
    - Right-click `App.java` -> `Run As` -> `Java Application`.

-The game should start, and you can begin playing Pac-Man right away!
+The game should start, and you can begin playing Pac-Man right away !
+Use your Arroy Keys to play the game !

 ## Features